 A Blue Bridge is a soundwalk based audio-visual piece for 16 channels.
 The piece presents readings of a particular urban space in the city of Belfast through an interactive performance that recreates a soundwalk, juxtaposing and superimposing layers of sound, light and memories.
-It proposes a semi-open concert situation, conducted by a performer that leads the audience through a reconstructed soundwalk composed of fragments of several recordings of the same route, crossing a footbridge over the river Lagan (Belfast).
+It proposes a semi-open concert situation, conducted by a performer that leads the audience through a reconstructed soundwalk composed of fragments of several recordings of the same route, crossing a footbridge over the river Lagan (Belfast-UK).

 A custom Max MSP patch manages 1 video file and 16 audio channels divided in two layers: 8 fixed (“real” sounds layer) and 8 manipulated and processed in real time (“imagination” layer).
 The fixed layer contains several stereo recordings of the walks done in different times of the day, edited to create a number of sub-layers.
 This approach allowed me to assemble a number of complex sonic environments that resemble the original ones, but expanding them from stereo to an 8-channel surround scenario.